xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 sr-probe type=type [host-uuid=host_uuid] [device-config:config_name=value]
 ```

 Performs a backend-specific scan, using the provided `device-config` keys.
-If the `device-config` is complete for the SR back-end, this command returns a list of the SRs present on the device, if any.
+If the `device-config` is complete for the <abbr title="Storage Repository">SR</abbr> back-end, this command returns a list of the SRs present on the device, if any.
 If the `device-config` parameters are only partial, a back-end-specific scan is performed, returning results that guide you in improving the remaining `device-config` parameters.
 The scan results are returned as backend-specific XML, printed on the CLI.

 The exact `device-config` parameters differ depending on the device `type`.
 For details of these parameters across the different storage back-ends, see [Storage](../../storage).